Praful981/signuppage/README.md

 # signuppage
-Its a signup page for a supermarket online users
+I have made a signup page and login page  for a supermarket online users